PombertLab/SYNY/README.md

   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/proteins_in_clusters.gap_0.heatmap.png">
 </p>

 Heatmap dimensions (default: 10 x 10) can be modified with the `--hheight` and `--hwidth` command line switches.
-The color palette (default: crest) can be modified with the `--hmpalette` command line switch (see this [URL](https://www.practicalpythonfordatascience.com/ap_seaborn_palette) for a list of available color palettes).
+The color palette (default: crest) can be modified with the `--hmpalette` command line switch (see this [URL](https://www.practicalpythonfordatascience.com/ap_seaborn_palette) for a list of available seaborn color palettes).

 #### Circos plots